a lone polar bear walks on a ridge of snow

 If you have the venerable 70–300mm class of lens, this is still going to be a good lens, but you probably won’t be able to fill the frame with a polar bear with each and every sighting.

-But remember, if you have a crop frame camera, a 300mm could actually be more like a 480mm if at a 1.6x crop factor.
+But remember, if you have a crop-frame camera, a 300mm could actually be more like a 480mm if at a 1.6x crop factor.

 What About Aperture Ratings?

-A big maximum aperture is always the most desirable, as it gives you the most flexibility to shoot in lower light, and also get that dreamy background blur to your images.
-However, big apertures (aka, small f/numbers) will cost you in size, versatility, and actual financial cost.
-Most telephotos, including those I’m recommending have variable apertures like f/4.5-5.6 or f/5.6-7.1.
-In the world of maximum apertures these aren’t all too impressive, but they are very normal and standard.
+A big, maximum aperture is always the most desirable, as it gives you the most flexibility to shoot in lower light and also get that dreamy background blur to your images.
+However, big apertures (aka, small f/numbers) will cost you in size, versatility and actual financial cost.
+Most telephotos, including those I’m recommending, have variable apertures like f/4.5-5.6 or f/5.6-7.1.
+In the world of maximum apertures, these aren’t all too impressive, but they are very normal and standard.

 a polar bear rests its head on the tundra of churchill

-How about the 70-200mm f/2.8 Class?
+How About the 70–200mm f/2.8 Class?

-These are absolutely amazing lenses and I strive to bring mine with me on polar bear photo trips.
+These are absolutely amazing lenses, and I strive to bring mine with me on polar bear photo trips.
 However, 200mm is a tad too low to get me by for the entire trip.
 I still really want some big shots of bears filling the frame, and this class is unlikely to get me there.
 But what shots these do allow for always turn out great, as they are super sharp lenses with a fantastic aperture rating.

 a polar bear sits in the willows and snow